 Computational image analysis is revolutionizing plant phenotyping because of its precision and throughput.
-In particular, neural networks emerge as a potent tool for phenotyping and characterizing crop diversity (Arya et al., 2022) because they frequently outperform traditional image analysis techniques (Arya et al., 2022; Kang et al., 2023; Liu & Wang, 2020; Sabouri et al., 2021; Xie et al., 2020; D. Yu et al., 2023).
+In particular, neural networks have emerged as potent tools for phenotyping and characterizing crop diversity (Arya et al., 2022) because they frequently outperform traditional image analysis techniques (Arya et al., 2022; Kang et al., 2023; Liu & Wang, 2020; Sabouri et al., 2021; Xie et al., 2020; D. Yu et al., 2023).
 The main objectives of image analysis are classification and image segmentation, which enable the measurement of traits such as size and shape.
-Additionally, it allows for the counting of features like fruits or color extraction (Ganesh et al., 2019; Jia et al., 2020; Lee & Shin, 2020; Zhou et al., 2019).
-Among available algorithms for neural network-based image analysis, Mask R-Convolutional Neural Networks (Mask R-CNN; He et al. 2018), have been particularly successful, because they allow accurate pixel-wise mask prediction for objects.
+Additionally, it allows for the counting of features such as fruits or color extraction (Ganesh et al., 2019; Jia et al., 2020; Lee & Shin, 2020; Zhou et al., 2019).
+Among the available algorithms for neural network-based image analysis, mask R-convolutional neural networks (Mask R-CNNs; He et al. 2018) have been particularly successful because they allow accurate pixelwise mask prediction for objects.
 Mask R-CNN has found widespread applications in robotics (Jia et al., 2020), medicine (Anantharaman et al., 2018; Chiao et al., 2019), autonomous driving (Fujiyoshi et al., 2019), and plant science (Ganesh et al., 2019; Jia et al., 2020; Kienbaum et al., 2021; Machefer et al., 2020).
-Among classification models that identify and categorize objects within images, neural network architectures such as VGG16 (Simonyan & Zisserman, 2015), InceptionV3 (Szegedy et al., 2016), and EfficientNetB0 (Tan & Le, 2020) achieve state-of-the-art performance on multiple image classification tasks.
+Among the classification models that identify and categorize objects within images, neural network architectures such as VGG16 (Simonyan & Zisserman, 2015), InceptionV3 (Szegedy et al., 2016), and EfficientNetB0 (Tan & Le, 2020) achieve state-of-the-art performance on multiple image classification tasks.

-Considering the labor-intensive nature of phenotyping quinoa panicles under field conditions, we created a high-throughput pipeline for extracting phenotypic traits from images of quinoa panicles.
+Considering the labor-intensive nature of quinoa panicle phenotyping under field conditions, we created a high-throughput pipeline for extracting phenotypic traits from images of quinoa panicles.
 This pipeline is based on our previous work (Kienbaum et al. 2021), which employed Mask R-CNN for the classification and segmentation of maize cob images.
 In the present study, we adapted and optimized this approach for image classification, specifically for differentiating between glomerulate and amarantiform panicle types.
-We performed image segmentation to extract trait measurements to estimate quantitative-genetic parameters for yield components related to panicles.
-Our objective was to create a pipeline that achieves the same or higher level of accuracy as manual phenotyping but with significantly improved throughput, showcasing the effectiveness of state-of-the-art image analysis using Mask R-CNN in characterizing complex panicle traits.
-First, we describe the development of a deep learning model specifically designed for the classification and segmentation of quinoa panicles using Mask R-CNN.
-Subsequently, we demonstrate the application of this pipeline in estimating quantitative genetic parameters from a multi-location trial.
+We performed image segmentation to extract trait measurements to estimate quantitative genetic parameters for yield components related to panicles.
+Our objective was to create a pipeline that achieves the same or higher level of accuracy as manual phenotyping but with significantly improved throughput, demonstrating the effectiveness of state-of-the-art image analysis via Mask R-CNN in characterizing complex panicle traits.
+First, we describe the development of a deep learning model specifically designed for the classification and segmentation of quinoa panicles via Mask R-CNN.
+We subsequently demonstrate the application of this pipeline in estimating quantitative genetic parameters from a multilocation trial.

 MATERIALS AND METHODS